 - Report17 November 2016

 The sixth European Working Conditions Survey (EWCS) builds on the lessons learned from the previous five surveys to paint a wide-ranging picture of Europe at work across countries, occupations, sectors and age groups.
-EU employment policy priorities aim to boost employment levels, prolong working life, increase the participation of women, develop productivity and innovation and adapt to the digital challenge.Health and well-being at work, Skills and training, Remuneração e rendimento, Non-standard employment, Tempo de trabalho, Condições de trabalho e trabalho sustentável, Sustainable work, Working conditions, Conciliação entre a vida profissional e a vida familiar, Igualdade de género, Care, Inequality, Migration and mobility, Innovation, Job quality, Envelhecimento da população ativa
+EU employment policy priorities aim to boost employment levels, prolong working life, increase the participation of women, develop productivity and innovation and adapt to the digital challenge.Health and well-being at work, Skills and training, Remuneração e rendimento, Non-standard employment, Tempo de trabalho, Condições de trabalho e trabalho sustentável, Sustainable work, Work organisation, Working conditions, Conciliação entre a vida profissional e a vida familiar, Igualdade de género, Care, Inequality, Migration and mobility, Innovation, Job quality, Envelhecimento da população ativa

 Working papersDisplaying 1 - 4 of 4